 Everett is a very small borough located in the state of Pennsylvania.
 With a population of 1,756 people and just one neighborhood, Everett is the 683rd largest community in Pennsylvania.
-Everett has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+Much of the housing stock in Everett was built prior to World War II, making it one of the older and more historic boroughs in the country.

 Because occupations involving physical labor dominate the local economy, Everett is generally considered to be a blue-collar town.
 35.05% of the Everett workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Everett is a borough of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Everett who work in office and administrative support (15.59%), food service (9.03%), and healthcare suport services (6.88%).